RealA10N/piTime/README.md

 ### Important comments

-* Please make sure **not** to translate "piTime" to your language (leave it in English!)
+-   Please make sure **not** to translate "piTime" to your language (leave it in English!)
-* The base language of the site is English.
+-   The base language of the site is English.
 Please only use [en.json](i18n/en.json) as your source!
-* For your convivence, the [qqq.json](i18n/qqq.json) file contains the description of each string.
-While translating, those descriptions will describe where each and every string appears in the site, so you can have some context and translate the best you can!

 ## Credits